-The American Civil Liberties Union filed a lawsuit against the Department of Homeland Security in an effort to expose the treatment of hunger strikers in Immigration and Customs Enforcement detention facilities.
+In 2017, the American Civil Liberties Union filed this lawsuit against the Department of Homeland Security in an effort to expose the treatment of hunger strikers in Immigration and Customs Enforcement detention facilities.

-The ACLU seeks a range of documents related to hunger strikes in ICE detention — from policies to records of specific incidents.
-The complaint notes that advocates for social change — including Mahatma Gandhi, Nelson Mandela, and Cesar Chavez — have long used hunger strikes as a form of nonviolent protest.
+The lawsuit sought a range of documents related to hunger strikes in ICE detention — from policies to records of specific incidents.
+The complaint noted that advocates for social change — including Mahatma Gandhi, Nelson Mandela, and Cesar Chavez — have long used hunger strikes as a form of nonviolent protest.
 The modern-day immigrants’ rights movement is no exception.
 In recent years, hunger strikes have roiled immigration detention facilities in many states, as detainees seek to call attention to lack of access to bond hearings and inhumane conditions of confinement.